 All Field Trip booking requests must be completed using the online form below.
 Reservations are not able to be made over the phone or via email.
 You will receive an automatic email notification if your online request was submitted successfully.
 Once submitted, please allow two weeks for processing.

-Class size adjustments are locked in two weeks prior to your scheduled visit.
+Class size adjustments are locked in one week prior to your scheduled visit.

 You will be expected to pay for the number confirmed even if fewer children attend.
-Please reach out to Education@childrensmuseumofrichmond.org by the two-week deadline with any changes and to make payment.
+Please reach out to Education@childrensmuseumofrichmond.org by the one-week deadline with any changes and to make payment.

 Cancelations within two weeks of your scheduled Field Trip will result in a $50 Administrative Fee.